javjerez/Real-time-waste-detection/README.md

 ### Reproducing the full final sweep

 The complete 100-epoch sweep cannot currently be reproduced from the public snapshot alone because the final run configurations, result CSV files and weights are not all present.
 The report and presentation preserve the experiment matrix and outputs, but exact reproducibility requires restoring or regenerating those artifacts.

+All 17 runs (configs, metrics and result CSVs) are published on Kaggle: [TACO results dataset](https://www.kaggle.com/datasets/marcozenna/taco-results).
+This is the raw output behind the tables above, useful for digging into a specific configuration or re-plotting the sweep.